Robust Control Lyapunov-Value Functions for Nonlinear Disturbed Systems: NUMERICAL BENEFITS

-Theorem \ref{thrm:R-CLVF_warmstarting_inexact} shows that no matter what the initial value is, the value function propagated with this initial value is always an over-approximation of the TV-R-CLVF.
-However, for R-CLVF, we have the following Proposition and Theorem.
+Theorem~\ref{thrm:R-CLVF_warmstarting_inexact} shows that no matter what the initial condition is, the value function propagated with this initial condition is always an over-approximation of the TV-R-CLVF.
+This also holds for the R-CLVF.